Autobike/Autobike_old_maj2023/docs/manual.md

 ### View the code

-Open git bash or cmd in a directory of your choosing and enter
+Open git bash or cmd in a directory of your choosing (However, please **NOTE**: Do not use spaces in the directory path!) and enter

 ```console
 git clone --recurse-submodules https://github.com/OssianEriksson/Autobike/